 However, you may have been put off by a previous poor experience.
 Dog Training is evolving all the time and you shouldn't tar us all with the same brush.
 Whilst there is some poor training provided by people claiming to be dog trainers, there are good providers like WildDogz who are professionally trained and vetted and members of a recognised training organisation such as the Guild of Dog Trainers.
 If in any doubt, ask if you can pop along to see a class in action.

 Quality, balanced training covering a broad spectrum is the best gift you can give a dog of any age, puppies especially.

 Ask for testimonials, a good trainer will always have positive feedback from previous clients and there are many people claiming to be trainers today with little or no relevant qualifications - almost anyone can train a dog the basics, but it takes much more to truly understand a dog!

 See our grooming page for more information on essential hygiene and welfare.
 Whilst not all dogs will need trimming, all with need nails clipping, teeth cleaning, ear checks and more.

 Whilst the most expensive is not always the best either, careful consideration of diet can help the development and future welfare of your puppy.

-A good dog trainer will advise you what equipment you may need but in most cases, a standard collar and fixed-length lead (1.2m/4ft, retractable leads are not recommended) will be more than sufficient.
+A good dog trainer will advise you what equipment you may need and demonstrate how best to use it but in most cases, a standard collar and fixed-length lead (1.2m/4ft, retractable leads are not recommended) will be more than sufficient.
 Remember, you are going to teach your dog to walk correctly in the first place of course.

 Plan your breed, find an appropriate source to minimise the risk of puppy farmed dogs, always collect your puppy from the supplier and never meet in a car-park etc, get your pup checked by your vet as part of the vaccination process, get booked on to a puppy course or book some One-to-One sessions, identify a future groomer and then...